paypal/paypal-messaging-components/docs/message-offer-types.md

     -   A is for Any
     -   Z is for equal to Zero
     -   G is for Greater than zero
+-   AEZ, AGZ, AEZP, AGZP
+    -   A is for Any
+    -   EZ is for equal to Zero
+    -   GZ is for Greater than zero
+    -   P is for PALA

 ### PStudio Name Column